 - heads of State or government and members of a national government with accompanying spouses, and the members of their official delegation when they are invited by Member States’ governments or by international organization for an official purpose;

-The Embassy reserves the right to request the personal appearance of all applicants if needed.
+- The Embassy reserves the right to request the personal appearance of any applicant;

 The telephone information service of TLScontact is available as follows: +62 21 2985 2788, from Monday to Friday, from 8:30 to 12:00 and from 13:30 to 16:30.

 An auto-information-service in various languages is available around the clock.

 Below you will find several information sheets regarding the categories of visa most frequently issued: